 Already built delightful HTML5 animation but now getting concerned about your page load time?
-How about adding an elegant animated preloader aka a loading screen to brighten up the seconds of waiting?
-Keep reading as you will find useful preloader-related information in this brief tutorial.
+An elegant animated preloader (also a loading screen) is what you need to brighten up the seconds of waiting.

 What is a Preloader?

 It’s essential for your page to preload contents so that they will be available once they are required later on.
-That’s what a preloader does.
-Preloaders help you avoid bad experiences such as images slowly peeling down the screen.
+That’s what a preloader (also a loading screen) does.
+It helps you avoid bad experiences such as images slowly peeling down the screen.
 Thus, it prevents your page from appearing broken when it tries to load large files.

-At the same time, preloaders aka loading screens provide feedback to users by telling them that the process is in action.
-Without preloaders, users may feel uncertain about the site, get frustrated, and quickly move on.
+At the same time, loading screens provide feedback to users by telling them that the process is in action.
+Without them, users may feel uncertain about the site, get frustrated, and quickly move on.

-You’ve likely encountered thousands of preloaders while surfing the web.
+You’ve likely encountered thousands of loading screens while surfing the web.
 Typically, they show a numeric and/or visual indicator of the loading process.
 A spinner or a progress bar often appears when the loading begins and fades away when everything is ready.

-By default, Saola Animate documents preload all image resources before showing a scene.
-To show the loading progress, they displays a loading indicator including a spinner and a percentage sign.
+Saola Animate documents preload all image resources before showing a scene.
+By default, a loading indicator including a spinner and a percentage sign is displayed to show the loading progress.

 You can easily customize the look and feel of this loading indicator.
 Moreover, in case you don’t satisfy with it, thinking that it rather simple and boring, you can create your own loading screen.

 Step 1: Open the Document pane.
-If you don’t see this pane, from the main menu, click View > Document.
+If you don’t see this pane, on the main menu, click View > Document.

 The loading indicator has six editable properties.
 To adjust their values, you can drag the handle on the slider, scroll the mouse wheel, or enter a new value.